atidyshirt/University/ENCE260/notes.md

 **Dealing with conflicts in Git**

-When both users have the same lines, we need to manually change the values.
+When both users have the same lines, we need to manually change the values. (use git fugitive binds) We can use `<Leader>gs` to get git status, then use `dv` on the conflict file to open the differneces in views, this will allow us to see one commit from each person, conflicts/changes will show in green and red on both sides.

 #### Modular Programming

+How do we write stuff into different modules in order to have simplicity in C coding?